 iPad Pro vs iPad Air: Price & release date

 The current iPad Air, the iPad Air (5th Gen, 2022) , was released in September 2020.
-It starts from £579/$599 for 64GB of storage, or you can get 256GB for £849/$749.
+It starts from £669/$599 for 64GB of storage, or you can get 256GB for £849/$749.
 Again, that’s for Wi-Fi-only, but you can add 4G potential for an extra £180/$150.

-iPad Pro vs iPad Air: Design & features
+iPad Pro vs iPad Air: Design

-iPad Pro vs iPad Air: Screen & Apple Pencil
+iPad Pro vs iPad Air: Features

 iPad Pro vs iPad Air: Performance & battery

 It’s extraordinarily difficult to make an iPad Pro stumble, and it’s possible to create huge multi-layered canvases in image apps, to edit 4K video (in certain formats) on multiple tracks without issue, and to have as many as four apps on-screen at the same time.
 It's also worth noting that while storage on the iPad Air maxes out at 256GB, you can store up to 2TB on the top-price iPad Pro.

-iPad Pro vs iPad Air: Software
+iPad Pro vs iPad Air: Screen

 iPad Pro vs iPad Air: Verdict

 So who wins in the battle of iPad Air vs iPad Pro?
 It really comes down to what you need from a tablet, and what you’re willing to spend.
 The iPad Pro is better than the iPad Air in most ways, but it costs a fair bit more, so it’s about whether those improvements are a fair investment for you.

-When it comes to drawing, the 120Hz screen response rate makes the iPad Pro the precision instrument of choice undoubtedly – and nothing comes close to the LED display on the 12.9-inch model.
+When it comes to drawing, the 120Hz screen response rate makes the iPad Pro the precision instrument of choice undoubtedly – and nothing comes close to the high-resolution display on the 12.9-inch model.
 But the iPad Air is more than good enough if you won’t use your tablet for your finest work.

 The iPad Pro can be massively more powerful, but will you use apps that take advantage of it?
 If so, then obviously you should get the Pro, but for anything more middle of the road, the Air is really just as fast – if you’ll mostly use it for viewing and some admin work on the go, there will be no meaningful performance difference.